 Hilde Lotz-Bauer (1907-1999) was a German photographer best known for capturing the art and architecture of Florence using glass plate cameras.
 She also pioneered street photography, immortalising the lives of ordinary people in 1930s Italy with her portable Leica.

-She travelled to some 100 villages and towns throughout Italy and Sicily, capturing some 7,000 images.
+She travelled to over 100 villages and towns throughout Italy and Sicily, capturing some 7,000 images.
 Often her subjects seem unaware of her presence.
 Her work is, as maestro Gianni Berengo Gardin has said, an early example of photojournalism, at times even before her close contemporary Henri Cartier-Bresson.
 These pre-war compositions are informed by her art historical training and aesthetic sensibility and a strong feeling for the harsh life of women in remote hill villages.